RubySrivastava/ms4-fitnesswellness/README.md

     - Accessibility
       - All Pages have a description in case the image link breaks as well as helps screen readers.
       - The home menu has aria-label added to let users with screen readers know where the toggleable menu is.

+    - Search Functionality
+      - A Search box is part of the top navigation and is, therefore, accessible on all pages.
+      - On mobile and ipad the search bar is collapsed under the search symbol.
+      - It allows customers to enter keywords associated with the products they wish to purchase.

     - Buttons/Links
       - All buttons are styled in the way to provide consistency across the page.